-LUMCON is currently accepting applications for a First Mate.
-The vessel is home ported at the LUMCON facility in Cocodrie, LA.
-The First Mate is under general supervision of ship’s captain, perform various functions pertaining to operation and maintenance of the vessel, waterfront maintenance, field work and related lab research projects and serve as relief captain as needed.
+LUMCON is currently accepting applications for a Second Mate/Relief Mate.
+The Second Mate/Relief Mate is under general supervision of the ship’s captain, performs various functions pertaining to operation and maintenance of the vessel, waterfront maintenance, field work and related lab research projects.

 The Louisiana Universities Marine Consortium (LUMCON) is accepting applications for the position of Marine Technician I, II, or III (depending on experience) in support of oceanographic research and communications technology aboard the research vessel, R/V Point Sur.

 The Louisiana Universities Marine Consortium (LUMCON) is seeking a motivated individual to be a Port Engineer.
 The Port Engineer supports oceanographic research for Louisiana Universities Marine Consortium in the Ship Operations group.

 State and local dignitaries, including Louisiana Governor John Bel Edwards and Louisiana Commissioner of Higher Education Dr. Kim Hunter Reed, will participate in a groundbreaking event to celebrate the start of construction on LUMCON’s Blue Works facility.

 Louisiana Universities Marine Consortium (LUMCON) is seeking a postdoctoral research associate in wetland plant ecology to help organize and lead a series of field studies and manipulative experiments studying the effects of the Macondo Oil Spill on coastal marsh ecosystems.
 The primary focus of the postdoc position will be to continue research projects initiated by a large, multi-institution team of

 researchers on the Coastal Waters Consortium (CWC) project funded by the Gulf of Mexico Research Initiative to study the impacts of the oil spill and future spills on marshes and coastal environments.